inmindos/Site-mindos.in/content/posts/01-hello-world/index.md

 ## 2. Nation States(Macro Level)

 People in power don't have the motivation to help people in desperate need because **they belong to another country**.
-This other-ing is a very strong programming in our mind - and its difficult to over come - especially when re-enforced with existing social institutions.
+This other-ing is a very strong programming in our mind - and its difficult to overcome - especially when re-enforced with existing social institutions.
 Human behavior is not just driven by the programming in our brain - but also the programming in our environment.

-> The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology
+> "The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology."
 > Edward O. Wilson

 Nation states are a really old institution - at our level of communication infrastructure, we need a global nation.
 Just too many problems will get solved if this happens - including one that is a existential threat to humanity - a thermo-nuclear world war.
-The biggest wars are caused by the nation states ideology - including 100% of the world wars so far(yes, I know that there were only two of those - but 100% seems like a better way to illustrate my point).
+The biggest wars are caused by the nation states ideology - including 100% of the world wars so far(yes, I know that there have been only two of those - but 100% seems like a better way to illustrate my point).

 ## 1. Wealth Inequality(Micro Level)

 Capitalism won out as surviving primary economic belief system.
 It was a good system at a lower communication level - it aligned people's motivations with a very quantifiable system.
 But now we can figure out better economic belief systems.
 Getting people to switch their belief system is the tricky part - especially if they are "winning" at capitalism.
 And unfortunately, their votes count way more than people in the other side.

-I chose this as the biggest problem over the many other problems.
+I will chose this as the biggest problem over the many other problems.
 Over sexism, racism, communalism, casteism, homophobia - over everything.
 I would much rather be a rich person from a marginalized community than a poor person from a non-marginalized one.
 I would rather be a rich Dalit lady than a poor Brahmin dude(If you not from India, the example would be that I would rather be a rich lesbian black woman than a poor straight white guy). **Money solves a lot of problems - or at least reduces its threat** level greatly.
 If I had to prioritize one problem over all others, it would be wealth inequality.

 ## A new Belief System